• Skip to primary navigation

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

 One: Bring a pan of salted water to the boil and cook the pasta to al dente.
-Reserve a cup of pasta cooking water then drain the pasta and set aside.
+Reserve a cup of pasta cooking water for later, then drain the pasta and set aside.

 Two: Heat the oil in a frying pan or shallow casserole and gently cook the garlic on a low heat for a few minutes to soften.